Vel-San/killing-floor-docker/README.md

 KF_REDIRECT=
 # Number of Max Spectators that can be in your server
 KF_SPECTATORS=
+# Change ZED skins based on the special events
+# Select 1 of the following:
+# ET_None -- Default
+# ET_SummerSideshow -- for the summer ZEDs
+# ET_HillbillyHorror -- for the Halloween ZEDs
+# ET_TwistedChristmas -- for the Christmas ZEDs
+KF_SPECIMEN_EVENT_TYPE=
 # List of your mutators; seperated by commas and NO spaces -- It is recommended to use MutLoader to load your muts
 KF_MUTATORS=
 ```